RealKareemAnees/API-Security-in-Action/Readme.md

 authority.
 This is an example of mandatory access control, because the users have no con- trol over their own permissions or those of other users.
-On the other hand, when a user delegates some of their access to a third-party app or service, that is known as dis- cretionary access control, because it’s up to the user how much of their access to grant to the third party.
+On the other hand, when a user delegates some of their access to a third-party app or service, that is known as dis- cretionary access control, because it's up to the user how much of their access to grant to the third party.
 OAuth scopes are fundamentally about discretionary access control, while traditional permissions (which you implemented using ACLs in chapter 3) can be used for mandatory access control.